kamaludu/bash4llm/PROVIDERS.md

 # Provider Contract

-This document defines the **official contract** to create or integrate external providers compatible with GroqBash.
+This document defines the **official contract** to create or integrate external providers compatible with Bash4LLM.
 A *provider* is a Bash module that implements an alternative adapter to the Groq API (e.g., Gemini, HuggingFace, Mistral, etc.).

 Providers are loaded in an isolated mode from the extras installation path:

-`groqbash.d/extras/providers/<name>.sh`
+`bash4llm.d/extras/providers/<name>.sh`

 ---

 ## 1. Loading and Isolation (Sandbox)

-To protect system security, GroqBash **does not** execute provider code directly in the main shell.
+To protect system security, Bash4LLM **does not** execute provider code directly in the main shell.
 Instead, it applies an isolation mechanism:

 1. The provider file is analyzed in an **isolated subshell (sandbox)** via `load_provider_module`.
 2. Only **function definitions are captured and exported** into the main shell (via `declare -f`).